Skip to main content

 "Studies show that caffeine can enhance endurance by increasing the time to exhaustion, particularly in sports like cycling and running," says Hobson.

-Essentially, caffeine reduces the perception of effort, making exercise seem easier to perform so you can train or compete for longer.
+Essentially, caffeine reduces the perception of effort, making exercise seem easier and allowing one to train or compete for longer.
+Much of sports nutrition involves analysing and understanding what happens to one's body when taking particular stimulants to examine how much they help with performance.

-In fact, research published in the Journal of the International Society of Sports Nutrition (ISSN) has found that caffeine improves physical performance in both trained and untrained individuals, so no matter where you are in your fitness journey, caffeine could help.
+In fact, research published in the Journal of the International Society of Sports Nutrition (ISSN) has found that caffeine improves physical performance in trained and untrained individuals, so no matter where you are in your fitness journey, caffeine could help (research).

 "Caffeine stimulates the central nervous system, which means improved mental focus, alertness and concentration," explains Hobson.